Determining your tax rates

 You can use our online calculators to figure out your tax rate.
 Use this calculator (.xls) if you have your taxable wages and benefit charges for the last four years.

 If you are a new employer or haven't been in business long enough, you won't have enough "experience" to get your own tax rate.
 Instead, you will be assigned a rate based on your industry.
-For 2021, new employers will pay 115 percent of the average rate for all businesses in their respective industries.
+For 2021, new employers will pay 115 percent of the average rate for all businesses in their respective industries, with the minimum rate being 1.00% as set by federal law.

 You must send all past-due taxes and/or late reports to us by September 30 to avoid a delinquent tax rate for the following year.